RetroReversing/retroReversing/pages/wii/BroadOnArchive.md

 ### HW folder - iQue Player Hardware
 This folder contains the Verilog source code and a bunch of software source code that is used to help verify that the hardware is working correctly.

+### Verification folder
+The Verification folder contains the source code for a tool called `aes` which is simply code to do simple Advanced Encryption Standard (AES) encryption and decryption.

+For security the iQue Player only allows running signed and encrypted code, AES Cipher block chaining (CBC) is the encryption algorithm used for this.
+This tool specifically is used to test the encryption and decryption of binary content.

+In fact this folder comes with two pre-compiled Windows executables:
+* test_dec.exe - Test decryption
+* test_enc.exe - Test encryption

+The source code for these too executables are `test_dec.c` and `test_enc.c` respectively.

+The AES algorithms is also known as `rijndael` which is why most of the source code files start with that name as a prefix.
+These files come from the AES reference implementation by *Paulo Barreto* and *Vincent Rijmen*.

+You can find the exact same code on Github: [crypt-rijndael/rijndael-vals/reference implementation at master · Leont/crypt-rijndael · GitHub](https://github.com/Leont/crypt-rijndael/tree/master/rijndael-vals/reference%20implementation)

+The folder also contains `*.bin` files that can be used to test the algorithm, when you feed in `input.bin` into test_dec then `output.bin` and `deciphered.bin` should match exactly.

 ### Java folder
 This folder is pretty boring in that it just contains a standard distribution of Apache Ant version 1.4.1.
 Apache Ant is basically a task runner written in Java, but it is unclear what they were using it for in the iQue project.